uriel1998/orindi/README.md

 done
 ``

+(If you wished to remove the files, obviously just add `rm "$i"` to the loop.)

 A warning with the latter; the filenames that `dovecot` uses (at least) will sometimes completely pooch the process.

 Or you could even use the same to process a different mailbox after some other program has had a crack at it.

+Also, `orindi` will set the outputted file to the same date/time as the mail header, which will help with maintenance and housekeeping.

 ### Viewing the output